Department of Academic Affairs

 The Department of Academic Affairs aims to improve the academic lives of Boston University students.
 We tackle issues which students face in the classroom as well as in the broader context of their time at Boston University.
 For this upcoming year, the Academic Affairs team is excited about implementing a wide variety of initiatives ranging from reporting to the administration regarding the new Hub program, to improving the transparency of final exam grading.
 We plan to collect and utilize data to ensure the initiatives we propose are those that the student body wants.
 At the end of the day, all students come to Boston University to learn and receive the best education possible.
 We hope to work with the entire student body to represent their needs, solve problems, and constantly improve academics on campus.
 We are always looking for new members and ideas to help accomplish this goal.

-Aditya Jain, Director of Academic Affairs
+Ethan Wong, Director of Academic Affairs

-Academic Affairs Projects
+Past Academic Affairs Projects

 Academic Grant Competition